 You’d need a tall, circular layer cake for the garbage can.
 From there, you would need a variety of frosting colors and styles.
-You can either just leave it with the trash can, if you’re not as great with gum paste, or you can make a gum paste figure of Oscar for the top of the cake.
+You can either just leave it in the trash can if you’re not as great with gum paste, or you can make a gum paste figure of Oscar for the top of the cake.

 If a full-on cake isn’t the best idea for the birthday party you’re throwing, you might want to consider making some fun cupcakes.
 Here are some decorating ideas for those.

 Using Distinct Fondant Pieces

 There are a series of fondant pieces you can craft and use to decorate your Sesame Street cakes.
 Here are some of the fun ideas we’ve found and loved.

 - Sesame Street sign with the birthday boy’s name on it

 - Character faces

 - Numbers and letters in the Sesame Street font